 Star School has been named a REWARD SCHOOL and a BEAT THE ODD SCHOOL since 2009 to the present.
 Before then, Star School has earned the Golden Apple Award.
 On the MEAP assessment, Star School also performs in the 95th percentile in the state of Michigan, higher than many schools in the surrounding area.
 Scores can be compared on mischooldata.org.

 All teachers are involved in the School Improvement Process and participate in the District Improvement Plan.
 They work to improve student learning by creating goals and action plans that promote student growth.
 Teachers embraced the opportunity to accomplish goals and talk about best teaching practices during staff meetings and school improvement meetings.

 All teachers have been trained in Capturing Kids Hearts, a program that fosters building meaningful relationships with students in order to create a positive learning environment.

-The Star School PTO is very involved in everyday activities at Star School.
+The Parent Teacher Organization (PTO) is very involved in everyday activities at Star School.
 They provide opportunities for students such as Birthday Club, Popcorn Day, a weekly Walking Club, Movie Night, Winter Carnival, Fall Fundraiser, Art Reach, March is Reading Month, Pajama Night, Pizza Hut and McDonald's Nights, and much more.
 The PTO also provides educational opportunities for all students by funding new technology, field trips, classroom libraries, classroom equipment and materials.

 Teachers have identified essential Common Core Standards at teach grade level to ensure and confirm the coverage of curriculum.